House members sworn in after Speaker chaos concludes

 The swearing-in had been delayed since Tuesday because House Republicans were unable to elect a Speaker.
 The top lawmaker must be determined before lawmakers — both newly-elected and incumbents — can be administered the oath of office.

 McCarthy secured the gavel around 12:30 a.m.
-Saturday, on the 15th ballot.
+Saturday, on the 15th ballot, and was sworn in as Speaker shortly after.

+Then, the members-elect stood at their seats in the chamber, raised their right hands and took the oath of office.

 “Congratulations, you are now members of the 118th Congress,” McCarthy said at 1:40 a.m. to cheers.